-A lifetime of protection: Certainly that’s the goal for folks deciding to buy whole life insurance.
-With this type of insurance, you are guaranteed coverage from the day you buy the policy until the end of your life, as long as the premiums are paid – which adds up to greater peace of mind.
+Having a lifetime of financial protection: That’s certainly the goal when deciding to buy whole life insurance, since you are guaranteed coverage from the day you buy the policy through the rest of your life, as long as the premiums are paid – which adds up to greater peace of mind.
 However, whole life insurance has another benefit that’s another big plus: cash value.